Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Experiments

+We compare three variants of our method (PES-SGDA, PES-STORM, PES-AdaGrad) with two baselines Stoc-AGDA \citep{yang2020global}, PGA (algorithm 1~\citep{rafique2018non}).
+For all algorithms, we set $\theta=10$.
+For Stoc-AGDA, the step sizes for $x$ and $y$ are set to be $\frac{\tau_1}{\lambda+t}$ and $\frac{\tau_1}{\lambda+t}$, respectively. $\tau_1$ and $\tau_2$ are tuned in $[1 \sim 1e3]$. $\gamma$ is tuned in $[1\sim 1e4]$.
+For PES-SGDA, PES-STORM, and PES-AdaGrad, we set $T_k = T_02^k$ and $\eta_k=\eta_0/2^k$, where $T_0$ and $\eta_0$ are tuned in $[500\sim 5000]$, $[0.1, 0.05, 0.01, 0.001]$. $\gamma$ is tuned in $[1\sim 2000]$.
+The results are plotted in Figure~\ref{fig:1}.
+We can see that the proposed algorithms PES-SGDA, PES-STORM and PES-AdaGrad converge faster than the baselines in most cases.
+PES-STORM and PES-AdaGrad perform better than PES-SGDA on this task, which shows the potential to improve the performance by using STORM type variance techniques or adaptive methods when a task satisfies corresponding assumptions.

-{\bf Comparison on Benchmark Data.} We compare our algorithms, PES-OGDA (Option I), PES-SGDA (Option II), PES-AdaGrad (Option III), for solving the AUC maximization problem as in \cite{liu2019stochastic}, with five baseline methods, including stochastic gradient method (SGD) for solving a standard minimization formulation with cross-entropy loss, Stoc-AGDA \cite{yang2020global}, PGA (algorithm 1~\cite{rafique2018non}), PPD-SG and PPD-AdaGrad~\cite{liu2019stochastic} for solving the same AUC maximization problem.
-We learn ResNet-20 \cite{he2016identity} with an ELU activation function.
+{\bf Deep AUC maximization.} This task is similar to that considered in~\citep{liu2019stochastic}.
+Deep AUC maximization with a square surrogate loss function is formulated as a NCSC min-max problem which has been introduced in the Section \ref{sec:app}.
+We compare our algorithms, PES-SGDA (Option I), PES-OGDA (Option II), PES-AdaGrad (Option III), with five baseline methods, including stochastic gradient method (SGD) for solving a standard minimization formulation with cross-entropy loss, Stoc-AGDA \citep{yang2020global}, PGA (algorithm 1~\citep{rafique2018non}), PPD-SG and PPD-AdaGrad~\citep{liu2019stochastic} for solving the same AUC maximization problem.
+We learn ResNet-20 \citep{he2016identity} with an ELU activation function.